2 men get 40 years each for Malta reporter's car-bomb murder

 Associated Press

-VALLETTA, Malta (AP) — A judge in Malta has sentenced two brothers to 40 years in prison each after they pleaded guilty to the car-bomb murder of an anti-corruption journalist.
+VALLETTA, Malta (AP) — A judge in Malta sentenced two brothers to 40 years in prison each after they abruptly reversed course and pleaded guilty Friday to the car-bomb murder of an anti-corruption journalist, which shocked Europe and triggered angry protests in Malta.

 Caruana Galizia investigated suspected corruption among political and business circles in the tiny European Union nation, which is a financial haven in the Mediterranean.

-Only hours earlier at the start of the trial in a Valletta courthouse, George Degiorgio, 59, and Alfred Degiorgio, 57 had entered not-guilty pleas.

-They are charged with having set the bomb that blew up Daphne Caruana Galizia’s car as she drove near her home on Oct.
-16, 2017.
+One of her sons, Matthew Caruana Galizia, told reporters: “I’m relieved that they have been convicted and sentenced.
+Now it’s about the remaining cases,” he said, referring to prosecution of other defendants.

+But he said the five years it took to reach this stage of justice for his mother was “far too long.”

-The trial judge, Edwina Grima, retired to chambers after the change of plea.
-She was expected to sentence both defendants later on Friday.
+The trial judge, Edwina Grima, retired to chambers after the change of plea before announcing the sentences an hour later.

+The two defendants were also ordered to pay 50,000 euros apiece from the money they received as a result of the crime as well as court costs.

-Prosecutors alleged that the brothers that they were hired by a top Maltese businessman with government ties.
+Prosecutors alleged that the brothers were hired by a top Maltese businessman with government ties.
 That businessman has been charged and will be tried separately.

+Bringing the trial to an abrupt close, the Degiorgio brothers entered guilty pleas to all of the following charges: willful homicide; causing an explosion which resulted in the death of a person; illicit possession of explosives; criminal conspiracy; promoting, constituting, organizing or financing an organization with a view to commit criminal offenses, and active participation in a conspiracy.

 In the run-up to the trial, the Degiorgio brothers had denied the charges.
 A third suspect, Vincent Muscat, avoided a trial after earlier changing his plea to guilty.
 Muscat is serving a 15-year sentence.